Bound to a system of joints and bones, a character begins to take shape with every pose and expression.

 Each fabrication is drawn from immediate impulses and the experimental process of constructing a personal aesthetic.

-When creating an experience, artificial or real, the audience will always approach it with hesitation.
+When creating an experience, either artificial or real, the audience will always approach it with hesitation.
 Uncertainty warrants a close inspection and the details later to be discovered must elicit as much tension as it does a release.

 Site - Color Key: